flipperdevices/flipperzero-firmware/README.md

-# FlipperZero_plugin_howto  .. aka ..
-FlipperZero_FAP_howto
+# FlipperZero_plugin_howto
 A simple plugin for the FlipperZero written as a tutorial example [ie. excessive documentation &amp; error handling]

-If you wish to review this repository at the last point before the FAP update, use (this link)[https://github.com/csBlueChip/FlipperZero_plugin_howto/tree/21f2620035728cd04e1951c3f6a30de1cfe8a280]
+If you wish to review this repository at the last point before the FAP update, use [this link](https://github.com/csBlueChip/FlipperZero_plugin_howto/tree/21f2620035728cd04e1951c3f6a30de1cfe8a280)

 # FAP Support Has Arrived! :)
 Since the move to FAP, your "plugins" are now known as "applications"